 Rossville is a very small city located in the state of Georgia.
 With a population of 3,997 people and four constituent neighborhoods, Rossville is the 175th largest community in Georgia.

-Unlike some cities, Rossville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rossville are a mix of both white- and blue-collar jobs.
+Rossville is a blue-collar town, with 35.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Rossville is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Rossville who work in office and administrative support (12.62%), sales jobs (9.84%), and food service (7.06%).
+There are especially a lot of people living in Rossville who work in sales jobs (11.63%), office and administrative support (11.13%), and food service (8.03%).

-Rossville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Rossville does not have a public transit system used by locals to get to and from work.

 Rossville is a somewhat ethnically-diverse city.
 The people who call Rossville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rossville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rossville include Irish, German, Italian, and Scottish.
+Important ancestries of people in Rossville include English, German, Italian, and African.

 The most common language spoken in Rossville is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Spanish and Vietnamese.